 Section 5 - Written Composition

 Finally, the most complex piece of it all - written composition.
 We find it important to explicitly teach sentence structure, grammar, and theme development in writing.
-We also focus on mechanics using the COPS (Capitals, Organization, Punctuation, and Spelling) checks.
+We also focus on mechanics using the COPS (Capitals, Organization, Punctuation, and Spelling).
 However, in all of this - we never want the work to be boring or dreaded.
 So we don't do worksheets identifying the subject and the predicate and the verb versus the adverb.
-Instead, we focus on real writing that is fun and engaging like Silly Sentences or structured themed-writing prompts.
-If you are wondering what activity might work in this section consider using the differentiated spelling list writing prompts that align with each lesson.
+Instead, we focus on real writing that is fun and engaging like Silly Sentences or high-interest.
+If you are wondering what else you can do to prompt extra writing engagement consider using the differentiated spelling list writing prompts that align with each lesson.